lulusindazc/CAUDA/README.md

 ```

 ## Trained models
 We also release some trained models in Google Drive[<https://drive.google.com/drive/folders/12_ymjdOGPTlUp5mJZNh33BMgD5M3qCA_?usp=sharing>].
-You may verify some accuracies we reported in paper by running the test file.
+You may verify some accuracies we report in paper by running the test file.

 ## Contact
 If you have any questions, please contact me via zhangcan.lulu@gmail.com.